ShingoHiruma/ShingoHiruma/README.md

 - 👋 Hi, I’m @ShingoHiruma
 - 👀 I’m interested in optimization problems in electromagnetism.
 - 🌱 I’m currently learning machine learning technique for financial data.
-- 💞️ I’m looking to collaborate on experts of medical science.
+- 💞️ I’m looking to collaborate on medical science such as MRI and NMR.
 - 📫 ...

 <!---